Sensor-based sorting

-Sensor-based sorting, is an umbrella term for all applications in which particles are detected using a sensor technique and rejected by an amplified mechanical, hydraulic or pneumatic process.
+In industrial automation, sensor-based sorting is an umbrella term for all applications in which particles are detected using a sensor technique and rejected by an amplified mechanical, hydraulic or pneumatic process.

 The technique is generally applied in mining, recycling and food processing and used in the particle size range between 0.5 and 300 mm.
 Since sensor-based sorting is a single particle separation technology, the throughput is proportional to the average particle size and weight fed onto the machine.

 Functional principle of sensor-based sorting

 The main subprocesses of sensor-based sorting are material conditioning, material presentation, detection, data processing and separation.